Headshots

 Chris McCarthy

 I'm Chris McCarthy at Photography Shark, based in Rockland, MA on the South Shore.
-I shoot modeling headshots for models approaching Boston agencies, building their first books, and updating their existing portfolios.
-Here's what you need to know about getting this right.
+I've shot modeling headshots for models approaching Boston agencies, building their first books, and updating their existing portfolios.
+The advice below is what I'd want you to read before walking in for your shoot.

 What Boston Modeling Agencies Actually Want